rightsup/rightsup.github.io/index.md

 ### [<span aria-hidden="true" class="octicon octicon-link"></span>](#accounts)Client's account

 We provide an endpoint to create a new client, which will return a `client_slug` which should be used for every client actions.
+It will have a format like `RU0001`.

 ##### Create client as producer: `POST /clients/producers`

 ### [<span aria-hidden="true" class="octicon octicon-link"></span>](#accounts)Music Repertoire

-The only way to import data is Rights'Up system, is by importing complete release, including recordings metadata.
-You may (and you should) provide your internal id in the `external_ids` fields.
+The only way to import data into Rights'Up is importing complete release, including recordings metadata.
+You may (and should) provide your internal id in the `external_ids` fields.
 These can be specified for recording, artist, label and release.
-By providing such ID, we'll avoid creating duplicates upfront.
+By providing such ID, we'll avoid creating duplicates and make your life easier.

 ##### Import a release `POST /releases`
 ##### Getting releases `GET /releases/unclaimed?client_slug=RUXXXX&includes=recordings,artists`